Assistant OPERATIONS Manager – Community Mental Health (Volunteer)

 • Carry out structured telephone screenings to ensure participants meet inclusion criteria.

-• Explain the purpose and structure of our sessions in an approachable, clear way.
+• Explain the purpose and structure of our sessions in a professional, approachable way.

 Essential Criteria: